 There will be hundreds of boats in the river Amstel.

 The King and Queen will attend the concert.
 They will arrive and leave by boat.

-During the day, the main liberation festival will take place in Westerpark, where there will be various performances on a number of stages.
+During the day, the main liberation festival will take place in Westerpark, where there will be various performances on a number of different stages.

 Freely accessible, from 11am until 11pm.

 On May 4 the Dutch flag will be flown half-mast on official buildings.
 On May 5 the flag will be flown normally.

 More information on May 4 and 5 in Amsterdam is (in Dutch) on this website.